A/Prof Raphael Chee

 I feel so inspired by my patients’ resilience and their fearless ability to face adversity that I want to do all I can to help them live well.

 Clinical interests in breast, urological, gynaecological, skin, head and neck, and lung tumours, plus benign conditions.

 Raphael obtained his initial medical degree from the University of Western Australia (UWA) in 1996 and spent his formative years at Royal Perth Hospital (RPH).
 After working as a volunteer surgical registrar at the major teaching hospital in Kathmandu (Nepal), a term as a relief registrar in radiation oncology at RPH sparked a passion and prompted a change in career direction.

 After initial training in radiation oncology at Sir Charles Gairdner Hospital (SCGH), Raphael completed his training at the Peter MacCallum Cancer Centre in Melbourne.
-This was followed by a fellowship in image-guided radiotherapy and gynaecology/ brachytherapy at the Austin Hospital in Victoria.
+This was followed by a fellowship in image-guided radiation therapy and brachytherapy at the Austin Hospital in Victoria.
 Raphael returned to SCGH in 2009 and was appointed head of the Department of Radiation Oncology from 2011 – 2013.
 He then moved to GenesisCare where he is currently the Director of Cancer Services at Shenton House in Joondalup.
 He also works as a consultant at Fiona Stanley Hospital and at GenesisCare Wembley, and conducts a clinic in Geraldton on a monthly basis.

 Did you know?

 Raphael has the uncanny ability to lose his way, but loves to turn it into an adventure.
 He enjoys extra long bike rides, usually because he’s managed to get himself lost somewhere in our suburbs!